fenixkz/rl_journey/Lesson-3/theory.md

 2. **Improved Learning Dynamics**: The distributional approach often leads to more stable learning.
 Instead of a single target that can jump around dramatically, we have a distribution of targets that evolves more smoothly.

-3. **Multi-modal Returns**: Some state-action pairs might have genuinely multi-modal return distributions (e.g., "either you win big or lose big").
+3. **Multi-modal Returns**: Some state-action pairs might have genuinely multi-modal return distributions (e.g., "you want to lose small, I want to win big").
 Traditional Q-learning would average these modes, potentially missing important structure.

 4. **Risk-Sensitive Behavior**: With access to the full distribution, the agent can make risk-aware decisions.
 It can choose conservative actions when uncertainty is high or aggressive actions when it's confident about high returns.